 7416 Redwood Hwy, 415.878.0314

 Executive chef Christian Pulido serves up seasonally-driven California cuisine on the shaded terrace and in a modern dining room, replete with George Nelson bubble lamps.
 Char siu octopus and a soba noodle salad push the flavor boundary while a CAB burger and halibut with corn pudding are instantly familiar.

 340 Ignacio Blvd, 415.883.0901

 The dark wood paneled booths and high backs on bar stools mean it is easy to linger over Irish-inspired meals like corned beef and cabbage or nachos made with waffle fries instead of corn chips.
-They taste just as good on the new, heated outdoor patio.
+They taste just as good on the heated outdoor patio.

 877 Grant Ave, 415.899.1516

-The Ghiringhelli family, life-long Marin residents who own Trattoria Ghiringhelli in Novato, FairFix Cafe, Ghiringhelli Pizzeria and Deer Park Villa in Fairfax, added a wine shop and tasting room adjacent to their Novato trattoria.
+The Ghiringhelli family, life-long Marin residents who own Trattoria Ghiringhelli in Novato, FairFix Cafe, Ghiringhelli Pizzeria and Deer Park Villa in Fairfax, run a wine shop and tasting room adjacent to their Novato trattoria.
 Unique and hard to find wines by the bottle or taste, light bites of cheese boards and flatbreads and in-depth dinner menus are available to go or enjoy onsite.

 1535 South Novato Blvd, Novato, 415.878.4915

 224 Vintage Way, 415.892.6200

 Southern flavors and plenty of smoked meats are highlights of an all-day menu that includes a classic BLT updated with house smoked salmon or a BBQ Plate with tri-tip and chicken.
 Brunch is available on the weekends (breakfast sandwich, Swedish pancake stack) and there is picnic-style shaded seating outside, too.

 7380 Redwood Blvd, 415.895.5592